-Effective April 1, 2021, this preserve is open to the public.
-Trails are narrow, so please observe social distancing guidelines and wear a mask whenever encountering other guests.
-This property is privately-owned and managed in order to protect the sensitive species that call it home.
-For this reason, we ask that you stay on marked trails and leave your dog at home.
+Portions of the Zumwalt Prairie Preserve are open to the public, including four marked trails.
+This property is privately owned and managed to protect the sensitive species that call it home.
+For this reason, we ask that you stay on marked trails open to the public and leave your dog at home.
 We appreciate your help in protecting the landscape and respecting all those who enjoy it.

 What Makes Zumwalt Prairie Special